Reader in Experimental Social Psychology

-Simone Schnall is the Director of the Cambridge Embodied Cognition and Emotion Laboratory and Fellow of Jesus College.
+Simone Schnall is the Director of the and Fellow of Jesus College.
 By combining insights and methods from social psychology and cognitive science her research explores how thoughts and feelings interact.
 She aims to understand how people make judgments and decisions about other people, and about physical properties of the world.
-In particular, Schnall's research examines the role of bodily influences in the context of, first, moral judgments and behaviours, and second, perceptions of the spatial environment.
+For example, Schnall's research has examined the role of bodily influences in the context of, first, moral judgments and behaviours, and second, perceptions of the spatial environment.

 Krpan, D., & Schnall, S. (2014).
 Too close for comfort: Stimulus valence moderates the influence of motivational orientation on distance perception.
 Journal of Personality and Social Psychology, 107, 978-993.

 Krpan, D., & Schnall, S. (2014).
 When perception says "no" to action: Approach cues make steep hills appear even steeper.
 Journal of Experimental Social Psychology, 55, 89-98.